“The closest thing you can find to a sure thing”

 If you act now, you can have a special introductory rate.

-As an introductory subscriber, you are entitled to receive Spinoffs, Takeovers and Special Situations for just $497.
+As an introductory subscriber, you are entitled to receive Spinoffs, Takeovers and Special Situations for just $44.97 a month.

 That’s correct.
-YOU SAVE $300.00 for a full year of this one-of-a-kind advisory, delivered digitally and in print.
+YOU SAVE over $250.00 for full digital delivery of this one-of-a-kind advisory.

 And you get our three, ground-breaking reports Why Spinoffs are Superior to IPOs, How our Takeover Target Rating Can Make You Money and Follow the Activists.